flatpak/libportal/README.md

 ### Passing options

 libportal includes [Meson build options][2] for components that can optionally be built.
-After first running `meson _build`, you can view the available options
+Run `meson configure` to see all available options or, after first running `meson _build`, view available options and their current values with:
-with:

 ```
 meson configure _build